Originally published Monday, May 29th, 2017

-As a miltary family member with several Blue Stars, my mission has been to help make accessible non-drug, non-surgery options (acupuncture, massage, chiropractic, etc.) for health and wellness to servicemembers, veterans, and their families.
-Having acupuncture (which is part of East Asian Medicine) and other non-drug, non-surgery options available in medical center and hospital facilities to complement conventional care will help shorten inpatient stay length, decrease pain, improve function, and decrease overall health care costs.
+As a military family with several Blue Stars, my mission has been to help make accessible non-drug, non-surgery options (acupuncture, massage, chiropractic, etc) for health and wellness to servicemembers, veterans, and their families.
+Having acupuncture (which is part of East Asian Medicine) and other non-drug, non-surgery options available in medicine centers and hospital facilities to complement conventional care will help shorten inpatient stay length, decrease pain, improve function, and decrease overall health care costs.

 This mission has taken several forms over the past decade or so.

 Most recently this has been in building a set of resources, called The Hospital Practice Handbook Project, to make it easier for facilities and their hospital administrators to hire acupuncturists into their systems and thus have Integrative Medicine (IM) professionals on staff.